fredemmott/TempFiles/README.md

 ### Server-side (Rust)

+You must serve the site over HTTPS (except for development/testing with `localhost`); this restriction is part of the WebAuthn standard, not this software.
+These instructions set up Rust+Rocket as an *HTTP* server, not an *HTTPS* server.
+You can either follow Rocket's documentation for setting up a server with TLS, or use a reverse proxy like haproxy or nginx.

 After cloning the repo, first, create the database.
 This must be done first as the database queries are validated at build time.